 By far, the most popular question we get is in regards to protecting a clothing line, whether it’s a small startup t-shirt company or an established name brand apparel company with new designs, logos, or slogans.
 This article will cover many of the basic questions and quandaries that many clothing lines have.

-Once the application is filed and ultimately approved and registered, the owner of the registration will received nationwide rights to enforce the trademark against other subsequent users.
+Once the application is filed and ultimately approved and registered, the owner of the registration will receive nationwide rights to enforce the trademark against other subsequent users.
 Further, the owner will be able to license, either exclusively or nonexclusively, the right for others to use the trademark name or logo.
-Licensing can be important to newer clothing companies that have established and created goodwill and a strong following of the brand, but have yet to develop the expertise or resources to manufacturer, distribute, or efficiently sell the clothing.
-The clothing company can provide a trademark license to a separate company that is more experienced in manufacture, distribution and sales, while the newer company reaps the benefits of the license royalties.
+Licensing can be important to newer clothing companies that have established and created goodwill and a strong following of the brand but have yet to develop the expertise or resources to manufacture, distribute, or efficiently sell the clothing.
+The clothing company can provide a trademark license to a separate company that is more experienced in the manufacture, distribution, and sales, while the newer company reaps the benefits of the license royalties.

 What about the shape and design of the clothing itself, how do I protect that?
 Protecting clothing designs is more difficult.
 Neither trademark nor copyright can protect the actual article of clothing.
 However, sometimes protection may be afforded by patents, specifically design patents.
 Design patent protection can be granted to nonfunctional aspects of clothing, i.e., the scope of protection only covers the ornamental nature of the design of the clothing.
 So, it is possible, and we frequently obtain design patents for our clients on unique looking shoes, bags, and other accessories or apparel itself to protect the “way it looks.”